Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Cross-Domain Discoveries

-The connection to statistical mechanics is direct.
-In 1987, Bak, Tang, and Wiesenfeld introduced self-organized criticality (SOC) through their sandpile model \cite{bak1987}, showing that complex systems spontaneously evolve toward critical states without requiring external tuning.
+Bak, Tang, and Wiesenfeld (1987) introduced self-organized criticality (SOC) \citep{bak1987}, showing that complex systems spontaneously evolve toward critical states.
 Avalanche sizes follow power laws $P(s) \sim s^{-\tau}$---the same divergence of correlation structure that characterizes continuous phase transitions.

-The sandpile exhibits approximate $1/f$ power-spectral signatures, a hallmark of criticality where power spectral density $S(f) \sim 1/f^\alpha$.
-Long-range correlations persist across timescales, with $\xi$ and $\tau$ diverging at critical points.

-Kauffman's 1993 ``Origins of Order'' \cite{kauffman1993} identified the edge of chaos in Boolean networks.
-Networks with average connectivity $K$ fall into three regimes: ordered ($K < 2$), critical ($K \approx 2$), chaotic ($K > 2$).
-Maximal computational capability occurs at $K = 2$, where correlation length diverges---$K$ serves as a tuning parameter through the transition, analogous to temperature in thermal systems.
+Kauffman's ``Origins of Order'' \citep{kauffman1993} identified the edge of chaos in Boolean networks: ordered ($K < 2$), critical ($K \approx 2$), chaotic ($K > 2$).
+Maximal computational capability occurs at $K = 2$, where correlation length diverges---$K$ serves as a tuning parameter analogous to temperature.